 Who we are

 Rethinking Economics Australia is the Australian branch of Rethinking Economics, committed to pluralism in economic discourse and education.
-We are a collection of students, professionals, educators and researchers that want to reform not only how economics is approached in the Australian context, but globally as well.
+We are a collection of students, professionals, educators and researchers who have a history of not only reforming how economics is approached in the Australian context, but globally as well.

 Rethiking Economics challenges the narrow orthodoxy and promotes a broad range of views and discussion.
 Through seminars and educational programs we promote economic literacy and debate.
 There are many alternative narratives, and we are not bound to pursue failed policies that endanger society and the environment.
 We can choose, but first we must understand.